Canon D30 vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D30 and the A7 II have been discontinued, but can regularly be found used on eBay.
 The D30 was replaced by the Canon D60, while the A7 II was followed by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon D30 and the Sony A7 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-D30:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.